This is a guide covering texture in photography. Texture can add depth to your photo but if it is too much, it can also ruin your image.

 Take a moment to think about what you truly want out of this shoot.
-For example, shooting during the famous ‘golden hour’ will yield in textures varying in beautiful colours.
+For example, shooting during the famous ‘golden hour’ will yield textures varying in beautiful colors.

 There’s a reason why this time of day is celebrated by photographers everywhere!
 Harsh light can bring out rust or brick texture well, but won’t work well with watery surfaces.